BattlesnakeOfficial/starter-snake-python/README.md

 # A simple [Battlesnake](http://play.battlesnake.com) written in Python.

 This is a basic implementation of the [Battlesnake API](https://docs.battlesnake.com/snake-api).
 It's a great starting point for anyone wanting to program their first Battlesnake using Python.
-It comes ready to deploy to [Heroku](https://heroku.com), and you can use other cloud providers if you'd like.
+It comes ready to deploy to [Heroku](https://heroku.com), although you can use other cloud providers if you'd like.

 ### Technologies